-The Process is Private
+The Process is Confidential

-Avoid the Spread of Infection
+Prevent the Circulation of Infection

-Many medical practitioners recommend that you have a routine screening test for certain STIs if you have a high risk for infection.
-By way of illustration, you are at high risk if you are younger than 25 and sexually active, or if you have had more than one partner in the previous year.
-A few STI tests are recommended for pregnant women whether or not they have a high risk for infection.
+Most medical professionals advise you to have a routine screening test for certain STIs if you have a high risk for infection.
+For instance, you are at high risk if you are younger than 25 and sexually active, or if you have had more than one partner in the previous year.
+Several STI tests are advisable for pregnant women whether or not they have a high risk for infection.

 Obtain Early Treatment

 All kinds of STD testing is safe.
 This implies that they will not cause any risks or complications.
 Nevertheless, there is a probability of false-positive or false-negative results.
 Should a test produce positive results, the doctor will suggest further tests to affirm those results before discussing a treatment plan.